fsnow/MongoTools/IndexAnalyzer/Java/README.md

 -   **Immutable Models**: Data models (e.g., `MongoIndex`, `QueryAnalysis`) are immutable to ensure thread safety.
 -   **Component-Based Parsing**: `CriteriaParser`, `SortParser`, and `DNFTransformer` handle distinct stages of the analysis pipeline.
 -   **Advanced Matching Logic**: The `CompoundQueryMatcher` contains the sophisticated logic for evaluating ESR rules across DNF branches, including sort order validation and reverse traversal checks.
+-   **Decorator-Based Caching**: The `CachedIndexRetriever` decorates the `IndexRetriever` to provide a clean, non-invasive caching layer.
 -   **Logging**: Uses SLF4J/Logback for detailed logging, which is helpful for debugging complex query analyses.

 ## Dependencies